 As someone who has difficulty with social situations, you might find the idea of seeking out a diagnosis absolutely unfathomable — and that is understandable.
 But it’s the only way to know for sure if what you are experiencing is, in fact, avoidant personality disorder, and getting properly diagnosed is the first step toward feeling better and living the life you want for yourself.

 After a diagnosis of avoidant personality disorder, the first line of treatment is usually psychotherapy.
 Successful therapy modalities have included exposure therapy, cognitive behavioral therapy (CBT), and psychodynamic psychotherapy.
-Although there isn’t any medication specifically geared toward treating the disorder itself, psychotropic medications that help lessen anxiety and depressive symptoms can be helpful in treating avoidant personality disorder.
+Although there isn’t any medication specifically geared toward treating the disorder itself, psychotropic medications may help lessen anxiety and depressive symptoms.
+An in-person or online psychiatrist can prescribe these medications to help treat avoidant personality disorder.

 It’s important to understand that there is hope for avoidant personality disorder.
 As the Cleveland Clinic notes, personality disorders are typically difficult to treat, but avoidant personality disorder might be one of the easier personality disorders to treat.
 People who have avoidant personality disorder actually often crave healthy relationships and are able to maintain them — the problem is that they don’t believe they are worthy of such relationships.